Francis Muthaura

-Amb.
-(Dr.)Francis Kirimi Muthaura (born 20 October 1946 in Meru, Kenya) is a Kenyan former civil servant and distinguished diplomat.
+Francis Kirimi Muthaura (born 20 October 1946 in Meru, Kenya) is a Kenyan former civil servant and distinguished diplomat.
 He is a former Permanent Secretary and former Head of Civil Service and Secretary to the Cabinet who served during 3rd President Mwai Kibaki's Government from 2003 to 2012.

 Education

 He attended Nkubu Secondary School from 1966.
 In 1968, he joined Nyeri High School.
 He attended the University of Nairobi from 1969 to 1972 and graduated with a Bachelor of Arts (BA) degree in Economics and Political Science.
 He also has a Diploma in International Relations, also from the University of Nairobi.

 Civil and Public Service career

 Muthaura has had a long, distinguished career in the Civil and Public Service to the Nation.
-In his five decades of public service, he achieved the rare feat of serving under the five post-colonial regimes of Mzee Jomo Kenyatta, Daniel arap Moi, Mwai Kibaki, Uhuru Kenyatta and William Ruto.
+In his five decades of public service, he served under the five post-colonial regimes of Mzee Jomo Kenyatta, Daniel arap Moi, Mwai Kibaki, Uhuru Kenyatta and William Ruto.
 After leaving the University of Nairobi in 1972, he was appointed the District Commissioner of Mombasa District, a position he held until 1973.

 He was then appointed an Assistant Secretary in the Ministry of Foreign Affairs where he rose through the ranks to be appointed as an Ambassador by Kenya's 2nd President Daniel arap Moi.
 He served at Kenya's diplomatic Mission in New York and Brussels, worked as Under Secretary and Head of Economic division in the Ministry of Foreign Affairs while also being Kenya's Ambassador to Belgium, Luxemburg and the European Community.
 At the UN office in New York, he worked as Kenya's Permanent Representative.
 He went on to serve his country in other capacities such as two stints as Permanent Secretary in the Ministry of Transport and Communication and Ministry of Environment and Natural Resources.
 From 14 March 1996 to 24 April 2001 he was the Secretary General of the East African Community.

 Following the 2002 General Elections where Mwai Kibaki became Kenya's 3rd president, he was initially appointed Permanent Secretary, Ministry of Provincial Administration and Internal Security (present day Ministry of Interior and National Administration) before being elevated to the position of Head of Civil Service and Secretary to the Cabinet, replacing another career diplomat who served under Moi, Dr. Sally Kosgei.